core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 After the time indicated in the 'exp' field:

-* The server MUST stop using the keying material and MUST cancel the group observations for which that keying material is used (see {{ssec-server-side-cancellation}}).
+* The server MUST stop using the keying material and MUST cancel the group observations for which that keying material is used (see ssec-server-side-cancellation and {{ssec-server-side-cancellation-oscore}}).
 If the server creates a new group observation as a replacement or follow-up using the same OSCORE group:

    - The server MUST update the Master Secret.